szabgab/perlmaven.com/sites/en/pages/inheritance-and-method-modifiers-in-moo.md

 1;
 ```

 The `extends` keyword of Moo is used to declare inheritance.
-Now 'Circle' is a <b>subclass</b> of 'Point'.
+Now 'Circle' is a **subclass** of 'Point'.

 We also added an extra attribute and a a new `area` method that is specific to circles.